Lakshya-Kejriwal/Yelp_Hybrid_Recommender_System/README.md

 # 1. Collaborative Filtering

 Collaborative-Filtering (CF) Based Recommendation techniques have been quite successful in the past giving promising results in this domain.
 The main idea behind these set of algorithms is that the users with similar interests may like similar items.
 These algorithms unlike Content-Based approaches don’t require the content(features) of the items we want to recommend to users but instead only requires ratings various users have given to various items.
 Based on just this information, it is able to predict rating a user may give to some item it has not rated.
-Moreover, it helps in recommending new items to users which he may like
+Moreover, it helps in recommending new items to users which he may like.

 ### Prerequisites